Finding Housing in Boston

 As you begin to search for housing in Boston, there are a few very important things you should know:

 1. You must take the initiative to find housing.
-The School of Theology’s Enrollment Office can provide leads of some potential residences, and can be helpful in answering your questions about housing, but it is unable to make all the necessary arrangements for you.
+The School of Theology’s Enrollment Office can provide leads to some potential residences, and can be helpful in providing advice and answering questions about the Boston housing market, but we cannot make all the necessary arrangements for you.
 You should begin looking for housing at least three months before your intended matriculation date.

 3. There are lots of towns that offer access to campus.
 STH is located at 745 Commonwealth Avenue, Boston, MA 02215.
 That puts it in an ideal location for public transportation, as both the subway (which we call the “T”) and buses stop directly in front of our building.
 (See the Visiting Campus section of the website for directions to campus.)
 The sections of Boston that are within easy walking, biking, or public transit access to campus include Allston, Brighton, Brookline, Cambridge and Cambridgeport, Fenway, Back Bay, and Jamaica Plain.
 Slightly farther away are Watertown, Somerville, Norwell, Quincy, Medford, Roslindale, Dorchester, West Roxbury, Needham, Newton, Auburndale, and Waltham, but students have found good housing options in those places as well.
 Towns farther away from campus are worth a look especially for those coming with children.
 Luckily, Boston and its surrounding towns all link via public transportation.